The core of our research is to create advanced electronic solutions to pressing societal challenges through materials and device innovation.

-Advancing materials and devices has been the core foundation of most of the technology evolution throughout human history.
+Advancing materials and devices has been the foundation of most of the technology evolution throughout human history.
 In our research group, we are interested in tackling challenges mainly in the fields of information technology and human health.
-Our research program currently consists of the following three themes: 1) nano‑electronics; 2) bio‑electronics; 3) materials surfaces and interfaces.
+Our research program currently consists of the following three themes: 1) bio‑electronics; 2) unconventional semiconductor & devices; 3) materials surfaces and interfaces.
 Our interests span from ubiquitous electronic systems, to emerging device concepts, to fundamental materials science.

 Biology is usually soft, curvilinear and wet, while electronics are usually rigid, flat and dry.
 Technologies that bridge this gap can open unprecedented opportunities in biology and health care.
 Recently we have developed a class of flexible active sensing matrix with a capacitively coupled sensing strategy that combines: i) high performance multiplexed electrical sensing capability of up to 1000 units; ii) great flexibility that can wrap around heart and brain tissue; iii) superior device longevity that comes from an innovative encapsulation from thermally grown SiO2 layer.
 We have successfully applied this system into two areas: i) monitoring micro electrocorticographic (µECoG) activity in the brain of non-human primate, and ii) mapping epicardial physiology on Langendorff-perfused rabbit heart model.

 In this theme, we aim to build next generation electronic and optoelectronic tools and biomedical devices for various applications, such as brain activity mapping, diagnosis and treatment of neurological disorders and heart diseases, and neuro-prosthesis.
 Specifically, our research efforts will be focused on: i) very-large-scale integration of nano-electronic and nano-photonic devices and ii) novel nanoscale devices for brain recording and stimulation, with a long-term goal towards wireless communication.